 "Nothing happened between us.
-I think the particularly reason - although people do not like to listen since it does not suit their story - is that Ralf was quite upset about the 10 second stop and go penalty because he felt that this decision was a very hard one and I can only agree for what had happened to get what he did is a very hard decision.
+I think the particularly reason - although people do not like to listen since it doesn’t suit their story - is that Ralf was quite upset about the 10 second stop and go penalty because he felt that this decision was a very hard one.
+I can only agree for what had happened to get what he did is a very hard decision.
 On the other hand, the rule is there and we all ought to respect that even if is sometimes hard to accept and sometimes it’s the other way around.
 That is the main reason that he wasn’t too happy with what I did at the start, I can well imagine.
 I’ve been unhappy with people with people who did the same to me.
 The person who ends up behind is always the person who is unhappy and the one in front is totally okay.
 That’s the way it is.
 We do not have a particular problem with it.
 We talk about things and perhaps they are pretty clear and nothing happened after Nürburgring.
 We work for different companies; we want to maximise the performance and use the rules up to achieve our ambition.
 We have to use the rules in whatever way they allow us to until a certain point, obviously, and he’s quite happy with that.
 The battles between us will continue for a long time.
 It will happen that he will overtake me and vice versa.
 I would be happy if one day he would become my rival for the title.
 We always had fun fighting each other".

 "The battle will continue here and hopefully we will see more real overtaking on the circuit.
 I don’t know what will happy but we have had very tough battles in the past and they will always be exciting.
-Furthermore, the tests that we did a couple of weeks ago, suggest that there is a chance that it could happen again.
-Williams is very strong with the Michelin tires here.
+Furthermore, the tests that we did a couple of weeks ago suggest that there is a chance that it could happen again.
+Williams is very strong with the Michelin tyres here.
 Let me assure you that Bridgestone is quickly reacting to Michelin’s threat.
-They brought tires which have a new compound and we will see if it will be enough to win.
-The problem here is tire degradation.
+They brought tyres which have a new compound and we will see if it will be enough to win.
+The problem here is tyre degradation.
 During testing, we had some small issues.
-We improved the car since then and Bridgestone has worked hard to improve the performance of the tires.
+We improved the car since then and Bridgestone has worked hard to improve the performance of the tyres.
 There will not be particular upgrades on the car, maybe some fine-tuning on the starting procedures, which Luca tested at Fiorano.
-That is about it".
+That’s about it".

-Is McLaren risking to lose 2nd place in the constructors?
+Will McLaren lose 2nd place in the Constructors’ Championship?

-What are your thoughts about being one away from the 50th victory in Formula 1 and two wins off Alain Prost’s record of wins?
+You are one away from taking your 50th victory in Formula 1.
+Furthermore, you are two wins from equalling Alain Prost’s record of wins:

 "It is something I always keep saying about statistics: it will be something nice when I retire, but we have other focus in front of us and that’s the main target.
 When I was a young chap, I just drove go-karts and that was my world.
 When I was a young chap, I did not know Alain was driving races, honestly.
-I only though about Senna’s record in karting.
-Many people know that my career did not start with the focus on Formula One, so I wasn’t aware until quite late that Formula 1 existed.
+I only thought about Senna’s record in karting.
+Many people know that my career didn’t start with the focus on Formula One, so I wasn’t aware until quite late that Formula 1 existed.
 I didn’t have this Daddy taking me along and making me aware of all motorsport activities.
 We have other focus in front of us which are winning the two championships.
 Winning on Sunday will be the main target".

-It may be superstition, or perhaps for the sake of healthy realism, but Luca di Montezemolo does not want to think that Ferrari has already won the two championships.
+It may be that Luca di Montezemolo is superstitious but he does not want to think that Ferrari has already won the two championships.
 The president is perhaps realistic that the 2001 season is not yet over.
-He invites all members of the teams to keep their foots on the ground during his speech as honorary member at the UCIMU assembly in Milan, which is the association of the Italian constructors of machine tools.
-Welcomed by a video about the Ferrari’s 1-2 result at Monte Carlo, the Ferrari president wants the team to focus on the upcoming race:
+He invites all members of the team to keep their foots on the ground during his speech as honorary member at the UCIMU assembly in Milan, which is the association of the Italian machine tool industry.
+Luca is welcomed into the stage by a video that focuses on Ferrari’s 1-2 result at Monte-Carlo.
+However, the Ferrari president wants the team to focus on the upcoming race:

-When he is asked about a good reason to get passionate about the championship, Montezemolo smiles and replies:
+Montezemolo is asked to give one good reason to get passionate about the current championship.
+He smiles and replies:

 "One good reason is to see Ferrari representing not only itself but the entire Italian industry since 1997".